OliviaJHL/tp/docs/UserGuide.md

 ### Listing all clients : `list`

-Shows a list of all clients in the FitBook.
+Displays a list of all clients in the FitBook.

-Format: `list`
+Format: `listClients`

+* Initiate the command with 'listClients'
+* All clients in FitBook has been listed once again!

 ### Editing a client : `edit`